How to scale your business the right way

 View template

-Consider McDonald’s - They grew one little drive-in into a worldwide company using a repetitive method for making hamburgers.
-Another classic is Netflix - they went from mailing DVDs to delivering content over the Internet all around the world and did not have to grow their staff at the same rate as they did their customer base.
-Software companies like Zoom or Slack exhibit ideal scaling - they can take on millions of new users without needing thousands of new employees.
-The common theme in all these instances is doing more with the same resources.
+McDonald’s grew one drive-in into a worldwide operation using a repeatable method for making hamburgers.
+Netflix went from mailing DVDs to streaming globally without growing their team at the same rate as their user base.
+Software companies like Zoom or Slack can add millions of users without thousands of new hires.
+The common thread?
+Doing more with the same resources.
+The process stays the same even as volume increases.

-Begin with capturing and trying to automate your core processes - this lays a solid, scalable foundation.
-Use technology and software as much as possible in order to take repetitive tasks off the table for your team, so that their time is free for the more important issues.
-Create things that function without your constant involvement, e.g., self-service customer support or automated onboarding.
-Concentrate on solutions which are outgrowing your costs - this may be digital products, subscription models or using partnerships to access new channels.
+Begin by capturing and trying to automate your core processes - that’s the foundation.
+Use technology to take repetitive tasks off your team’s plate so they can focus on what matters.
+Create things that work without constant involvement, like self-service support or automated onboarding.
+Focus on solutions where revenue outgrows costs - digital products, subscription models, or partnerships that open new channels.

-Begin scaling once you have a proven, repeatable business model that is reliably profitable.
-What you need are stable cash flow, a high percentage of truly satisfied customers, for whom you have the honor to do repeat business, and processes that are superior for your core operations.
-Monitor for signs that might include turning away customers, your team feeling stressed or operations getting messy.
-But if you are not waiting until you have everything perfect - if you are actually solving real problems and making sales - then it’s time to start thinking about scaling.
+Start scaling once you’ve got a proven, repeatable business model that reliably makes money.
+You need stable cash flow, high satisfaction from the people you serve, repeat business, and solid processes for your core operations.
+Watch for signs like turning away opportunities, your team feeling overwhelmed, or operations getting messy.
+But don’t wait for perfection - if you’re solving real problems and making sales, it’s time to start thinking about scaling.

-So Many businesses just grow too fast with weak base/ground - compare, run before walk.
-The second mistake is to throw money at the problem, rather than the creating systems to solve them.
-Some companies put their focus on acquiring new customers and forget to cater to their existing ones, or they expand so quickly that they don’t put proper training systems in place for a large group of employees.
-The secret is to grow thoughtfully and systemically, to not just grow for the sake of growth.
+Too many businesses grow fast with a weak foundation.
+They run before they walk.
+The second mistake’s throwing money at problems instead of creating systems to solve them.
+Some companies focus entirely on acquisition and forget the people already paying them, or they expand so fast that training falls apart.
+The secret?
+Grow thoughtfully and systematically, not just for the sake of growth.

 How do you know if your business is scalable?